|

 The entity responsible for management of Maxwell Refuge

-and McPherson State Fishing Lake is the Kansas Department of Wildlife and Parks.
+and McPherson State Fishing Lake is the Kansas Department of Wildlife, Parks

 Contact them at (620) 628-4592